OpenMDAO/OpenMDAO/openmdao/docs/user_guide/sellar.rst

     cycle.nonlinear_solver = NonlinearBlockGS()

-Our :code:`SellarMDA` group, when instantiated, will represent a three level hierarchy with the following structure
+Our :code:`SellarMDA` Group, when instantiated, will have a three level hierarchy with itself as the top most level.

 .. figure:: images/sellar_tree.png
    :align: center
    :width: 80%
    :alt: hierarchy tree for the Sellar group

-Why do we create the *cycle* subgroup?
+Why do we create the *cycle* sub-group?
 -------------------------------------------
 There is a circular data dependence between *d1* and *d2* that needs to be converged with a nonlinear solver in order to get a valid answer.
 Its a bit more efficient to put these two components into their own sub-group, so that we can iteratively converge them by themselves,